 The purpose of coordinating council meetings is to help stake, mission, and temple presidents exercise priesthood keys in unity.
-Together they counsel about and coordinate efforts to help members in their responsibilities for the work of salvation and exaltation.
+Together they counsel about and coordinate efforts to help members in their responsibilities to participate in God’s work of salvation and exaltation.

-The Area Seventy convenes a coordinating council meeting soon after each quarterly area council meeting.
+The Area Seventy convenes a coordinating council meeting soon after each quarterly area council meeting (see 29.4).
 Additional meetings may be held when needed.

 The Area Presidency may call members to serve in area callings to assist the Area Presidency in their responsibilities.
 Those serving in these positions are called and set apart by a member of the Area Presidency or an assigned Area Seventy.
 They are not sustained.

-Examples of area callings may include area executive secretary, area auditor, area communications director, and area organization adviser.
+Examples of area callings may include area executive secretary, area auditor, area communications director, area temple and family history adviser, and area organization adviser.

 Area advisers serve under the direction of their Area Presidency.
 They also receive regular instruction from general organization presidencies.
-They typically serve for three to five years.
+They typically serve for three years.